gypsydave5/gypsydave5.github.io/_posts/2017-02-15-the-c-programming-language-part-three-tdd-in-c.md

 _This post follows on from my [second post about the C programming language][postTwo], and is the third in a series of posts about learning C_

+When I was thinking about writing tests in C, it led me to almost entirely reevaluate the way I think about tests.
+If you just want to see how to test in C (or how I do it anyway), skip to the end.
+Otherwise...

 ## There is no magic
 When I learned to practice test-driven development (TDD), I learned in Ruby using RSpec.
 It was wonderful!
 RSpec has a delightful syntax, reading like